A serious note

 Colour doesn’t matter.
 Breeders in Australia are generally not “breeding for colour” as their first priority.
 Or their second.
 Or their third.
 All of the colours on this website pop up in Australian litters from time to time.
 They are a nice surprise when they happen.
 Enjoy them on the internet, or at the beach or a breed club meetup.
 But leave the love of different colours in cyberspace where you can enjoy every single one of them.
 Choose the best dog for you based on what YOU can offer the dog, not what you think the dog can offer you.

-I do love my own dogs very much, and naturally I have my own preferences.
-I can LIST my favourites.
+I do love my own dogs very much, and naturally I have my own colour biases.

 So now I've told you that colour doesn't matter, you need to know the truth.

-You also need to know that I didn't have this massive colour bias until I was lucky enough to own the best dog in the world.
+You also need to know that I am lucky enough to own the best dog in the world.